-The ability of the Company, now renamed ImmunityBio, Inc. and formerly known as NantKwest, Inc., to realize the anticipated benefits of the merger with ImmunityBio will depend, to a large extent, on our ability to integrate our businesses in a manner that facilitates growth opportunities and achieves the projected synergies identified by each company without adversely affecting current revenues and investments in future growth.
+The ability of the company, now renamed ImmunityBio, Inc. and formerly known as NantKwest, Inc., to realize the anticipated benefits of the merger with ImmunityBio will depend, to a large extent, on our ability to integrate our businesses in a manner that facilitates growth opportunities and achieves the projected synergies identified by each company without adversely affecting current revenues and investments in future growth.
 Even if we are able to integrate the two companies successfully, the anticipated benefits of the merger, including the expected synergies, may not be realized fully or at all or may take longer to realize than expected.

-Our businesses may not be integrated successfully or such integration may be more difficult, time consuming or costly than expected.
-Operating costs, customer loss and business disruption, including difficulties in maintaining relationships with employees, customers, suppliers or vendors, may be greater than expected following the merger.
-Revenues following the merger may be lower than expected.
+Our businesses may not be integrated successfully, or such integration may be more difficult, time consuming or costly than expected.
+Operating costs, customer loss and business disruption, including difficulties in maintaining relationships with employees, customers, suppliers or vendors, may be greater than expected for the combined company.
+Revenues may be lower than expected for the combined company.